dorneanu/blog/content/posts/2021-note-taking-in-2021.md

 ## Note storage {#note-storage}

-Contrary to what [Lukas Luhmann](https://en.wikipedia.org/wiki/Niklas%5FLuhmann) was doing with his "slip box" (german: Zettelkasten) I like to have my notes stored digitally.
+Contrary to what [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas%5FLuhmann) was doing with his "slip box" (german: Zettelkasten) I like to have my notes stored digitally.
 Not only I can easily make multiple backups and store them at different locations, but I can also apply batch operations (text modification, add/remove tags etc.) using command line tools like `sed`, `awk` & co.
 And as with the [ Unix](https://brainfck.org/#Unix) philosophy [everything is a file](https://en.wikipedia.org/wiki/Everything%5Fis%5Fa%5Ffile) I like to cluster notes (on the same topic) in one single file.
 This solution is completely software agnostic and files can be modified accordingly to be imported into different note-taking systems.